KsaltedSalter/project-2/project-2-api/src/README.md

 - Horoscope API had links for yesterday and tomorrow readings
 - Make code more DRY (HoroscopeDaily.js and HoroscopeCard.js basically using many of the same functions)
+- A warning or error message when user does not fill out UserInfo.js